cryptographic provenance · App Intents · MCP

 02 · honest scope

-What Pedigree does not pretend to prove
+What MadeMark does not pretend to prove

 A useful provenance system is defined as much by what it refuses to claim as by what it can verify.